 The little bows on the toe of these black low heel pumps are classic and work beautifully for more dressy occasions such as weddings and special dates with your husband.
 Pamper him by being at your modest, beautiful best for him.
 We dress for the Lord and for our husbands alone.

-Having worn skirts almost all the time for the last 15 years, I’ve tried a lot of different things over the years to keep warm during colder months.
-Pantyhose are nice, but are not very warm.
-Sweatpants would be very warm, but are quite un-pretty and they make me feel bulgy and frumpy
+Wearing skirts a third of the time, I’ve tried a lot of different things over the years to keep warm during colder months.
+Pantyhose and tights work fine, but are not very warm.
+Sweatpants would be very warm, but make me feel bulgy and frumpy!

 The best solution I have come up with is pretty simple.
 Wear leggings!
 A pair of leggings that are in style right now are the black leggings that many wear under a tunic shirt.
 I wear these under my skirts and dresses, and they work great!